What is Deciduous and Why Should I Care?

 What Deciduous Does

-Deciduous is a decision graph tool that captures every goal, decision, option, action, and outcome as you work.
+Deciduous is a decision graph tool that captures every goal, decision, option, action, outcome, and revisit as you work.
 It stores them in a queryable SQLite database that survives session boundaries.
 When Claude's context compacts, the graph remains.
-When you start a new session six months later, you can query "what did we decide about authentication?" and get the full reasoning back.
+When you start a new session six months later, you can query "what did we decide about batch sizes?" and get the full reasoning back.

 But here's what makes it genuinely useful: it's designed to be logged in real-time by Claude itself.
 The workflow isn't "write documentation after the fact."
 It's "Claude logs decisions as it makes them, and those decisions become the documentation."